YusukeSuzuki1213/zenn-content-css-dark/README.md

 import 'zenn-content-css-dark';
 ```

-To apply the style, specify `class=znc` on the element you want to style.
+To apply the style, specify `class=znc-dark` on the element you want to style.

 ```html
 <div class="znc-dark">